DeVry University - New Jersey Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At DeVry University - New Jersey, approximately 89% of students took out student loans averaging $5,203 a year.
 That adds up to $20,812 over four years for those students.

 The student loan default rate at DeVry University - New Jersey is 9.9%.
 This is about the same as the national default rate of 10.1%.

-How Much Money Do DeVry University - New Jersey Graduates Make?students who graduate with a bachelor's degree from DeVry University - New Jersey make about $44,100 a year during their first few years of employment after graduation.
+How Much Money Do DeVry University - New Jersey Graduates Make?bachelor's degree recipients from DeVry University - New Jersey make around $44,100 per year during the early years of their employment.
 This is good news for future DeVry University - New Jersey graduates since it is 11% more than the average college graduate's salary of $39,802 per year.

 Location of DeVry University - New Jersey